AnuragMiskin/AnuragMiskin/README.md

 - Hi, I’m Anurag Miskin currently in 2nd year of information science engineering
-- I’m interested in Web development, Android development and game development
+- I’m interested in Web development, Android development and game development.
-- I’m currently learning basic fundamentals of coding using Java
 - You can always mail me at anuragmiskin@gmail.com

 <!---